Skip to Content

 9. Visit Nevis by Catamaran

-Nevis, St Kitts’ little sister island, is just 2.5 miles away by boat with Blue Water Safaris.
-The island has its own volcano, usually sat with its head in the clouds, lush greenery and beautiful white sandy beaches.
+Nevis, Saint Kitts’ little sister island, is just 2.5 miles away by boat.
+The island has its own volcano, usually sitting with its head in the clouds, lush greenery and beautiful white sands.

 Check out Sunshine’s Bar and drink the obligatory Killer Bee rum cocktail.
 They say you haven’t been to Sunshine’s if you haven’t had a Killer Bee.